Thursday, January 6, 2011

 (SUMMER)

-Based on your learnings of chapter 1, identify and discuss some charateristics you have as a good Systems Analyst. (at least 1000 words)
+Based on your learnings on chapter 1, identify and discuss some charateristics you have as a good Systems Analyst. (at least 1000 words)

 Woohoo!
 Summer class for one week and project proposal for the rest of the summer.
 Toron?? my favorite.. num num!

-Based on my learnings of chapter one, I have learned many characteristics of a good system analyst.
-The reporters in chapter one, Ida and Cham2x discussed to us the key roles of a system analyst, the various types of systems that an analyst can work on, and the required skills of a system analyst.
-These characteristics are somewhat I obtain as a systems analyst.
-I may not have enough experiences and I may not have all of those characteristic of a good system analyst but I am confident enough that I will be able to attain these different characteristics that I have learned throughout a week of presentation and reporting.
-Later on, I will be digging up about the topic but first I must first consider one of the most important topic I learned throughout the report that was presented.
-But first, let me define what a system analyst is.
+Based on my learnings on chapter one, I have learned many characteristics of a good system analyst.
+The reporters in chapter one, Ida and Cham2x discussed to us the key roles of a system analyst, the various types of systems that an analyst can work on and the required skills of a system analyst.
+These characteristics are somewhat I should obtain to be able to be an effective systems analyst.
+Later on, I will be digging up about the topic but first I must should consider one of the most important topic I learned throughout the report that was presented.
+First, let me define what a system analyst is.
 System analyst is the one who researches problems, plans solutions, recommends software and systems, and coordinates development to meet business or other requirements.
 They will be familiar with multiple approaches to problem-solving.
 Analysts are often familiar with a variety of programming languages, operating systems, and computer hardware platforms.
 Because they often write user requests into technical specifications, the systems analysts are the relationship between vendors and IT professionals.

 As what I have learned the key roles of a system analyst are: